W4H33D/HACK-NOTES/TryHackMe/Fortress Notes.md

 }

 ```
-- After that we have to compile that binary with the following command
+- After that we have to compile that file with the following command
 ```shell
 $ gcc -fPIC -shared -o libfoo.so libfoo.c
 ```